-- In the question settings sidebar, choose whether you want to require survey respondents to answer the question before they can submit their response.
+- In the section type sidebar, choose whether you want to require survey respondents to answer the question before they can submit their response.

-- Repeat steps 4-7 for any other questions you want to add, or click the trash can icon to remove a question.
+- Repeat steps 4-7 for any other sections you want to add, click duplicate question to make a copy, or click the trash can icon to delete a question

 - Custom messaging

-Edit the Submit button label, confirmation message, and closed survey message.
+Edit the Submit button label, confirmation message, required question message, and closed survey message.

 Edit background and button colors.

-- Click the Click to set the survey title field to edit the title.
+- Click Edit Survey Name to give the survey a name.
 The title is for internal organization and won't be visible to respondents.